suit-wg/architecture/draft-ietf-suit-architecture.md

   firmware image.
 The firmware consumer plays the role of the update component on the IoT device typically running in the application firmware.
-It interacts with the firmware server and with the status tracker, if present.
+It interacts with the firmware server and with the status tracker client (locally).

 * Firmware Server: The firmware server stores firmware images and manifests and distributes them to IoT devices.
 Some deployments